QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: The Proposed Framework:

-$\psd$s initialize and populate the DBs with spectrum information (e.g., location, available channels) and signed puzzles.
-For each grid segment, defined by coordinates, time frames, and device attributes (e.g., power level, height, category), puzzles are generated at appropriate difficulty levels and signed using $\mldsa.\sign$.
-Entries are indexed as $\dbindex \as ((l_x, l_y), ch, \tv)$ and stored in $\db$, with puzzles and signatures refreshed periodically based on validity intervals (e.g., hourly).
+\textbf{1) Puzzle Management and Private Spectrum Services:} Each $\psd$ initializes and maintains a synchronized spectrum DB containing spectrum-availability information together with pre-generated cryptographic puzzles and their signatures.
+For each admissible DB index, derived from location coordinates, channel, validity window, and relevant device attributes (e.g., power level, height, or category), the $\psd$ generates a puzzle at the prescribed difficulty level and signs it using $\mldsa.\sign$.
+The resulting records are stored under $\dbindex((l_x,l_y), \ch, \tv)$ and refreshed according to their validity interval (e.g., hourly).
 The number of puzzles generated depends on device characteristics, server count, and their maximum capacity~\cite{agarwal2022survey}.
+This setup enables clients to retrieve both spectrum information and a signed anti-DoS puzzle through the same privacy-preserving query process.